 1932-S (San Francisco Mint)

 The San Francisco mint, just like the Denver mint, did not make a large quantity of these coins.
 In fact, the mintage was so small they only produced 408,000 of them.
-This low production also makes this coin a rarity in the series.
+Although this coin is not considered a variety, its low production makes this coin a rarity in the series.
 An average circulated specimen has a value of at least $100.
+Uncirculated examples sell for well over $1,000.
 Look for a small "S" on the reverse below the wreath.

 03 of 11